Venezuela's Guaido says opposition will not recognize 'false' electoral body

 An extension past the January 2021 end date would allow Guaido, who is recognized by dozens of countries as Venezuela's rightful leader due to his position as president of the opposition-held National Assembly, to remain in the role even if the opposition boycotts parliamentary elections due by the end of the year.
 "We do not recognize any false national electoral council," Guaido told reporters during a virtual press conference.

+"I make a call for participation and permanent dialogue," Maduro said in a state television address.
+Opposition leaders denounced the move as an attempt to rig the election, and some prominent Guaido allies said in response the current legislature should extend its term.

 "The current legitimate National Assembly will continue as long as no valid constitutional electoral process to substitute it has been held," Henry Ramos, a senior lawmaker from the large Democratic Action block, wrote on Twitter on Friday night.
-Asked about a possible extension of the legislature's term, Guaido said his priority was ousting Maduro before the end of the year, and that the National Assembly would move forward with naming its own electoral rectors.
+Asked about a possible extension, Guaido said his priority was ousting Maduro before the end of the year, and that the National Assembly would move forward with naming its own electoral rectors.

 - READ MORE ON: